paularlott/gossip/README.md

 The `examples` directory contains various examples demonstrating the library's capabilities.
 Each example is self-contained and can be run independently.

 - **[basic](examples/basic)**: A basic usage example that creates a cluster and joins nodes to it.
-Nodes can communicate over TCP/UDP or WebSocket.
+Nodes can communicate over TCP/UDP or HTTP.
 - **[events](examples/events)**: Example that installs an event handler to display cluster events.
 - **[usermessages](examples/usermessages)**: Example that demonstrates user defined message handling.
 - **[kv](examples/kv)**: Example Key Value store.